rolandlegrand/openpublishing/thewholeflow.md

-- Organise your thoughts using mindmapping.
+- Organize your thoughts using mindmapping.
 There are lots of tools, I like to use MindMeister.
 The added benefit is that, in a later stage, you can turn your mindmap into a collaborative map, asking others to help you.
 There are free alternatives for online mindmapping but they won’t all allow for collaborative mindmapping.

 - Organize your concepts: build a lexicon.